 The small coastal town of Seward is known for its scenic views, numerous visitor attractions, and as the gateway to Kenai Fjords National Park.
 Seward is located about 125 miles south of Anchorage, about 3 hours by road.
-The town is the southern terminus of the Alaska Railroad, dating back to its origins in the early 1900's.
+The town is the southern terminus of the USA Railroad, dating back to its origins in the early 1900's.
 Seward has over 3,000 year round residents, however that number swells considerably during the summer visitor season.
-The town is famous in Alaska for its Fourth of July celebration that features a grueling foot race to the top of the 3,000 foot Mt.
+The town is famous in USA for its Fourth of July celebration that features a grueling foot race to the top of the 3,000 foot Mt.
 Marathon.

 Shore excursions available from Seward often include small-boat cruises to see glaciers and wildlife in Resurrection Bay, chartered salmon-fishing trips, tours of the Ididaride sled-dog kennels (including a ride on a wheeled sled pulled by dogs) and bus trips to Exit Glacier in nearby Kenai Fjords National Park.
 Many additional options are available; ask your cruise director or inquire at the visitors center.